chatbotgang/go-clean-arch/README.md

 ## 1. User Stories

 - Account management
+    - As a client, I want to register a trader account.
-    - As a trader, I want to register an account so that I can log in to the application.
+    - As a client, I want to log in to the application through the registered trader account.
 - Second-hand Goods
     - As a trader, I want to post my old goods to the application so that others can see what I have.
     - As a trader, I want to see all my posted goods.